Krutyolkin/K2View-Academy/articles/18_fabric_cdc/06_cdc_process_architecture.md

 ![CDC flow](images/cdc_data_flow_diagram.png)

+[to fix the diagram- replace cdc collector by cdc message.
+Add CDC consumer]

 ### MicroDB Update

 A transaction on the LUI may involve several updates on several LU tales of the LUI.
 Each update (write) of the MicroDB SQLite file of the LUI, activates SQLite triggers that send the changes to the **CDC Collector**.
 The CDC Collector publishes a message to Kafka for each insert, update, or delete events on the MicroDB.
 Each message has the LUI (iid), the event type, old and new values of each CDC column, PK columns of the LU table, and transaction id.